rcarmo/azure-functions-bot/README.md

 [n]: https://nodejs.org

-## Bootstrapping from a new development machine
+## Bootstrapping a new development machine

 If you don't have _anything_ installed, this is what you need to do (generic instructions for Debian-based systems - may require `sudo` or tweaking your `$PATH`):

         apt install nodejs npm python-pip
         pip install -U azure-cli

+## Deploying from scratch

         az login
         az account list # check available accounts az account set -s <UUID> # set working account